 It has 40 questions.
 You have 35 minutes to answer them all.

-But, again, this is not about memorized facts or expertise in these areas.
+But, again, this is about more than memorized facts or expertise in these areas.

-Instead, the topics are simply a jumping-off point for you to display your problem-solving skills, your ability to analyze and interpret data, as well as your facility with applying reasoning and understanding to scientific processes.
+Instead, the topics in the ACT Science section are simply a jumping-off point for you to display your problem-solving skills, your ability to analyze and interpret data, as well as your facility with applying reasoning and understanding to scientific processes.

 There’s one aspect of the test that we haven’t discussed yet: the ACT Writing Test.